 Further, the framework suggests tying various plans together through the facilitation of expert consultants and the use of today's online technologies.

-By adopting and pursuing the Cycle of Preparedness Framework, emergency managers will have taken great strides towards creating a culture of preparedness for their organization and community.
+By adopting and pursuing the Preparedness Cycle Framework, emergency managers will have taken great strides towards creating a culture of preparedness for their organization and community.

 THE BOLDPLANNING PREPAREDNESS CYCLE FRAMEWORK